lohedges/vmmc/README.md

 * For spherical particles bearing isotropic interactions, e.g. the square-well fluid, single particle rotations will always be accepted.
-While not a problem from a thermodynamic perspective, this may cause issues if the user wishes to enforce a strict Stoke's scaling of translational and rotational diffusion.
+While not a problem from a thermodynamic perspective, this may cause issues if the user wishes to enforce a strict Stokes scaling of translational and rotational diffusion.
 * The recursive manner in which the trial cluster is built can lead to a stack overflow if the cluster contains many particles.
 Typically, thousands, or tens of thousands of particles should be perfectly manageable.
 The typically memory